FluvialSeds/rampedpyrox/docs/walkthrough.rst

+..
+PB-60 pyrolysis comparison
+..
+Sarah's matrix effects

 Comprehensive Walkthrough
 =========================
 The following examples should form a comprehensive walkthough of downloading the package, getting thermogram data into the right form for importing, running the DAEM inverse model, peak-fitting the activation energy (Ea) probability density function, determining the isotope composition of each Ea Gaussian peak, and performing Monte Carlo isotope uncertainty estimates.

 Quick guide